FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/index.md

 :::

-You should now be able to see the counter dApp running at `http://localhost:5173`.
-You can try changing the contents of the `./sway-programs/contract/src/main.sw` file and see the changes reflected in the UI without having to restart the server.
+You should now be able to see the dApp running at `http://localhost:5173`.
+Go ahead and connect a wallet to the dApp.
+You can choose the Burner Wallet from the list if you don't want to connect a wallet.

+Now, you can try changing the contents of the `./sway-programs/contract/src/main.sw` file and see the changes reflected in the 'Contract' tab in the UI without having to restart the server.

 ![Fullstack Fuel Dev Workflow](../../public/creating-a-fuel-dapp-create-fuels-split-view.png)